snikch/jquery.mandate/README.md

 To Do
 -------------------------
-* Implement messages at a rule, and schema level
 * Implement HTML5 input types as rules (email, url, number, color etc.)
 * Complete all common rules (email, url, pattern, alpha, alphanumeric etc.)
 * Include the form="myform" attribute for inputs that are not descendants of the form node (http://www.w3schools.com/html5/html5_form_attributes.asp)